jjs2484/conversions/README.txt

 * Fix: add page title to blog index if not front page.
 * Fix: center posts pagination.
 * Fix: add some extra checks for homepage sections visibility.
+* Fix: only show comment count in post meta if 1+ exists.

 == Resources ==